vnmsklnk/ORB-SLAM3-Datasets-Preprocessing/README.md

 ```
 ./Examples/RGB-D-Two-View/rgbd_tum_tw Vocabulary/ORBvoc.txt SETTINGS_YAML_FILE PATH_TO_SEQUENCE_FOLDER ASSOCIATIONS_FILE
 ```
 *NOTE*: The repository already has a yaml configuration file example.
-All `Slave` parameters and `TransformationMatrix` don't matter in the case of one-view version.
+All `Slave` parameters and `TransformationMatrix` don't affect anything in the case of one-view version.